Skip to content

 Zambia’s currency import and export regulations

-There are no restrictions on the amount of foreign or domestic currency you can import or export into or from Zambia.
-You must make a declaration when travelling with currency worth $ 5,000 US dollars or more.
-You need to declare both on arrival and on leaving Zambia.
+There are no restrictions or limits on the amount of foreign or domestic currency you can import or export into or from Zambia.

-Ordering Zambian kwacha online
+Ordering Zambian kwacha online (GBP to ZMW exchange)

 Live locally?
-You can pick your currency up from our travel money shop near Heathrow.
-Click here to buy Zambian kwacha online.
+You can do in person currency conversion or click and collect your currency up from our travel money shop near Heathrow.

 FAQs